Azurehappen/Virtual-Network-DGNSS-Project/README.md

 ## II.
 Server Setup
 ### System Requirement
 Ubuntu 18.04
+#### Attention: The executable file provided here was compiled from X86 Linux.
+If you are using ARM or other architecture, you should compile this project before using it.
 ### Setup
 Compiling packages are needed: gcc, g++, cmake.
 If not, do "sudo apt install xxx".